darksvesh/OpenVRVirtualSocketDriver/README.md

 # OpenVRVirtualSocketDriver
-I created this server for my custom devices to work with SteamVR.
+I created this driver for my custom devices to work with SteamVR.
 It is simple enough to connect to it using an **ESP32** to control and send input data.

 # It supports: